York and District Table Tennis Association

 5.1.3 Clubs wishing to change any details relating to their headquarters, secretaries or match nights must do so in writing to the General Secretary giving 2 weeks notice prior to the Monday of the first fixture week affected.

-5.1.4 An administration charge of £5.00 per alteration must accompany this written notice and the General Secretary will then notify the Match Secretary and the Secretaries of the Clubs concerned in writing.
+5.1.4 The General Secretary will then notify the Match Secretary and the Secretaries of the Clubs concerned in writing.

 5.2.1 Each Club must send a representative to all General Meetings.
 Any club failing to send a representative to a General Meeting will incur a fine of £5.00.